Old Tup

 As recorded from the mid-nineteenth through to the early twentieth centuries, Old Tup was a tradition performed at Christmas time.
-Men would form into teams to accompany Old Tup on its travels around the local area, and although the makeup of such groups varied, they typically included an individual identified as a butcher, a transvestite, and Beelzebub.
+Men would form into teams to accompany Old Tup on its travels around the local area, and although the makeup of such groups varied, they typically included an individual identified as a butcher, a crossdresser, and Beelzebub.
 The team would carry Old Tup to local houses, where they would expect payment for their appearance.
 In some of these performances, the butcher would mime the killing of Old Tup, who would then fall to the floor.

 The earliest record of the Old Tup custom comes from circa 1845.
 Various other records of it come from the latter half of the nineteenth and early twentieth centuries.
 Unlike other hooded animal traditions found elsewhere in Britain, the Old Tup custom does not appear to have died out at this point, and continued to be practised in the local area throughout the century.